Concrete Crack Repair Methods

 Holes are drilled alongside of the crack and packers are inserted.
 The polyurethane resin is then placed into a grease gun.
 The grease gun is attached to the packers and the resin is pumped into the crack.
 On contact with water the polyurethane will begin to foam and expand, stopping the water.

 At Applied Technologies we define a basement crack as "hairline" if you cannot get a fingernail into it.
+This is roughly 1/32" wide.
 Cracks as narrow as this can let in water.
 A low pressure injection using a manual dispensing gun may or may not be able to generate enough pressure to get the resins into the crack.
 A good tip on injecting them by low pressure is to warm the cartridges in water.
 This will make the resin thinner and more likely to enter the hairline crack.

 For cracks that are extremely narrow, the high pressure system can be used to repair these cracks.
 This is done by drilling packers into the wall and using a grease gun loaded with resin to inject the materials.
 The grease gun method can generate much higher pumping pressures to get the resins into the crack.